 After issuing rules on Remote Identification and Operations Over People, the FAA is now focused on enabling what has long been the holy grail for the industry and the country: operations beyond-visual-line-of-sight (BVLOS).
 Look no further than the Aviation Rulemaking Committee on BVLOS as an example of the FAA's interest in enabling BVLOS.
 Where are we at, and where are we going with this endeavor?
-This session will reveal how close we have come to achieving that objective–and how far we still have to go.
+This session will be comprised of two panels that will explore these concepts from the perspective of enterprise and regulatory stakeholders.

 (11:00-11:45) Exploring Use Cases That Enable the Societal Benefits of BVLOS Operations

 Access to beyond visual line of sight (BVLOS) flights means faster, safer, more sustainable and cost-effective linear infrastructure inspections, package delivery and more.
 But how can such operations increase the value and immediate impact of a drone program?
 Why are safe, automated drone solutions at the forefront of BVLOS operations?
 How have these types of operations created value in the present that can scale in the future?
 Panelists will discuss and showcase the benefits and use cases enabled by BVLOS regulations – and discuss why these regulations are critical to maintaining America’s global leadership in advanced aviation.

 (11:45-12:30) Dispelling Myths and Making Recommendations: Insights from ARC Leadership